-Models for the formation of the largest black holes observed are a challenge, but there is no theoretical upper limit to the size of a black hole ignoring a means of forming it: conceivably the universe is a black hole in the process of formation, though current observations of the universe's expansion complicate such a theory.
+Models for the formation of the largest black holes (SMBHs) that have been detected are a challenge, but there is no theoretical upper limit to the size of a black hole ignoring a means of forming it: conceivably the universe is a black hole in the process of formation, though current observations of the universe's expansion complicate such a theory.

-Rotating black holes are more complicated, and virtually all black holes manufactured by astronomical events (e.g., core collapse supernovae) would rotate, at least a little.
-Models suggest a non-rotation black hole includes a point singularity (point where the equations governing normal space and mass reach zeros and infinities) at the center, but some models suggest a rotating black hole would have a disk-shaped singularity.
+Rotating black holes are more complicated, and virtually all black holes manufactured by astronomical events (e.g., core collapse supernovae) would rotate on creation, at least a little.
+Rotation can be slowed (or increased) by accretion, and other methods of slowing have been theorized (Penrose process and Blandford-Znajek mechanism).
+Models suggest a non-rotating black hole includes a point singularity (point where the equations governing normal space and mass reach zeros and infinities) at the center, but some models suggest a rotating black hole would have a ring-shaped singularity.
 Also, rotating black holes exhibit frame dragging, a rotation of space around them, and with sufficient black hole rotation, a layer of this dragged space can be traveling faster than light as compared to the surrounding space further out.
 This "faster than light" region is termed the ergosphere.
 (Such a region has been described as one in which a particle cannot stand still, and as far as I can understand, that's to say it is impossible for it to move fast enough, given the dragged frame it inhabits, to appear to be standing still in relation to the surrounding space further out.)
 The outer boundary of the ergosphere is termed the static limit or static surface.

 The term black hole candidate (BHC) is used for observed astronomical objects under consideration as black holes, often X-ray source sources.